London and Manchester launch bids to host Eurovision 2023

 Announcing London’s bid, mayor Sadiq Khan said the city was “ready and willing to step in” with a contest that “celebrates the people of Ukraine and shows off the very best of Britain”.

-Glasgow also previously expressed an interest in hosting the contest with the city’s OVO Hydro arena saying it would be “delighted” to be involved in discussions.
+Leeds City Council said it makes “total sense” for them to host next year as they will be the city of culture for 2023, while Swindon said they will not be bidding but “look forward to watching next year”.

+Two of Scotland’s largest cities of Glasgow and Aberdeen have also announced they will be vying to host the contest in 2023.

-In June, Scotland’s First Minister Nicola Sturgeon also backed the city to host, tweeting: “I can think of a perfect venue on banks of the River Clyde!!”
+A spokesperson for Glasgow City Council said the city is a “safe pair of hands” after hosting Cop26 last November while Scotland’s First Minister Nicola Sturgeon also previously backed the city to host, tweeting: “I can think of a perfect venue on banks of the River Clyde!!”

 Bookmakers Ladbrokes named Glasgow as the favourite with odds of 8/11, ahead of both London and Manchester, both with odds of 5/1.